sanashii/GABS-USC/README.md

 ## GENERAL RULES
 1] git pull from main to your branch and only merge once your assigned features are complete

-2] (Setting icons in your page) always use the format "src/resources/iconName.format" and place them in the resources folder under src
+2] (Inclusion of icons on your page) always use the format "src/resources/iconName.format" and place them in the resources folder under src

 ### Modules
 - Application Superuser Functionalities